Michael C. Burgess: Iraq

 In June 2021, Burgess was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 Syria

 In 2023, Burgess was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Israel-Palestine

+Burgess voted to provide Israel with support following October 7 attacks.

 Legislation

 On February 25, 2014, Burgess introduced the Trauma Systems and Regionalization of Emergency Care Reauthorization Act (H.R.
 4080; 113th Congress), a bill that would amend the Public Health Service Act to authorize funding for public and private entities that provide trauma and emergency care services and for the administration of the Federal Interagency Committee on Emergency Medical Services (FICEMS).